Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 2. Marina Bay Sands

-Some of the top attractions in Singapore are located in Marina Bay Sands.
+Some of the top places to visit in Singapore are located in Marina Bay Sands.
 These include the picturesque Gardens by the Bay and the family-friendly ArtScience Museum.
 For evening activities, you have Sands SkyPark Observation Deck, Singapore Flyer, and Esplanade.

 3. Sentosa Island

 Another much-loved destination in Singapore is Sentosa Island.
-This breath-taking island resort got plenty of amazing attractions, making it Singapore’s most famous place.
+This breath-taking island resort got plenty of amazing things to do and see.

 Start with the thrilling rides at Universal Studios Singapore and Adventure Cove Waterpark.
 Then, spend another day touring the spectacular S.E.A.
 Aquarium Singapore.

-If you want more excitement, proceed to AJ Hackett Singapore, Headrock VR, or iFly Singapore.
+If you want more excitement, proceed to AJ Hackett Sentosa, Headrock VR, or iFly Singapore.
 And to cap off the night, watch the fantastic outdoor show―Wings of Time.

-You can go over my highly recommended things to in Sentosa Island for more information about the fun and exciting activities on offer.
+See my list of top 20 things to in Sentosa for more information about the fun and exciting activities on offer.
 Likewise, I have prepared an article with photos and details on how to go to Sentosa by MRT or cable car to further guide you.

 4. Jewel Changi Airport

-While in Changi Airport, you can actually enjoy a lot of things through its Jewel Changi Airport.
+No list of the top Singapore attractions can ever be complete without visiting the Jewel Changi Airport.
 This famous destination is surrounded by all sorts of entertainment.

 Try one of the amusing attractions like net bouncing, sky net walking, or canopy walking.
-And of course, the highlight of the attractions is no other than the HSBC Rain Vortex, which is the world’s tallest indoor waterfall.
+And of course, the highlight of this place is no other than the HSBC Rain Vortex, which is the world’s tallest indoor waterfall.

-Aside from the lovely nature scenes and fun activities, Jewel Changi Airport is also an impressive shopping and dining spot.
+Aside from the lovely nature scenes and fun activities, Jewel Changi Airport is also an impressive shopping and dining spot in Singapore.
 Dig into its fantastic range of international retail shops and sophisticated restaurants.

 5. Universal Studios Singapore

 Universal Studios Singapore is a top-notch choice when it comes to entertainment.
-From heart-pumping rides to comical shows, this attraction has definitely something to offer.
+From heart-pumping rides to comical shows, this huge theme park has definitely something to offer.

 If you’ve got an eye for a thrill, try the TRANSFORMERS The Ride: The Ultimate 3D Battle or Battlestar Galactica: HUMAN vs. CYLON.
 For first-rate shows, don’t miss Elmo’s TV Time, WaterWorld, Donkey Live, and Lights, Camera, Action.

-Take a look at my full list of the top rides at Universal Studios Singapore to know about other attractions.
+Take a look at my full list of the top rides at Universal Studios Singapore to know about what you can do and see at there.
 This will also provide you with some tips and tricks for your personal visit.

 6. Gardens by the Bay

 Walk around its scenic gardens, particularly the Flower Dome.
-This lovely attraction shelters a stunning collection of flowers and plants from all over the world.
+This lovely garden shelters a stunning collection of flowers and plants from all over the world.

 Other must-visit spots here are the OCBC Skyway, Cloud Forest, and Art Sculptures.
 Lastly, a trip to Gardens by the Bay wouldn’t be complete without seeing the majestic Supertree Grove.

-To maximize your time, you can browse my comprehensive guide to Gardens by the Bay beforehand.
+To maximize your time, check my comprehensive guide to Gardens by the Bay beforehand.

 7. S.E.A.
 Aquarium

-Calling all marine lovers!
 S.E.A.
-Aquarium got something for all your aquatic wishes.
+Aquarium is a great place to go in Singapore for all marine lovers.
+This aquarium got something for all your aquatic wishes.
 Wander around the vast underwater exhibit that showcases various kinds of marine animals.

 Get a glimpse of the ocean’s powerful predators at the Shark Seas Habitat.
 Continue your way to the Live Coral and Open Ocean Habitats to see some vibrant corals, colorful fishes, and unique-looking creatures.

-For more information about the other attractions, you can scan my complete guide to SEA Aquarium Singapore and review ahead.
+For more information about this world-famous underwater world, see my complete guide to SEA Aquarium Singapore and review ahead.
 This article also delivers the important details on how to visit the place easily via MRT.

-Chinatown is a historic district that is enveloped by street markets, unique murals, and notable museums.
-A top attraction on the list is the Chinatown Heritage Centre, where you’ll get to see the life of early locals.
+Chinatown Singapore is a historic district that is enveloped by street markets, unique murals, and notable museums.
+A top spot on the list is the Chinatown Heritage Centre, where you’ll get to see the life of early locals.

 Go on with your trip and capture the beautiful murals on the Thian Hock Keng Wall and along the Mohamed Ali Lane.
 For notable religious sites, pay a visit to the Buddha Tooth Relic Temple and Sri Mariamman Temple.